docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 String with with the name of the font family.

 .. warning::
-  This value only reflects the first character in the text layer at the current time.
+  This value only reflects the first character in the Text layer.

 **Type**